mgimeno/arduino-puzzle-box/README.md

 ## Arduino board

-The code compatible with the Arduino Nano board.
+This code is compatible with the Arduino Nano board.

 ## Development

-It's been developed using the official Arduino IDE
+It's been developed using the official Arduino IDE.